hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 !!!
 Info

-While we don't currently support internationalization in Helios, this documentation intentionally references alignment values in internationalized terms to make them more broadly applicable and future-proof.
+While we don’t currently support internationalization in Helios, this documentation intentionally references alignment values in internationalized terms to make them more broadly applicable and future-proof.
 !!!

 ### Consistent alignment